mchablani/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to LeNet I thought this model might be appropriate because it has been quite successful at image classification with multiclass and is in general powerful enough when I was getting poor results, I switched to Nvidia architecture.
-I never moved back to
+I never moved back to LeNet after that.
+It might make sense to try again with LeNet now that I have a working solution.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that I added drop out and added more training data.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Initially I used train data form both tracks to generalize the model more however it was hard to get a model that handled turns well.
+So I just switched to data from track1.
+Also lot of train data was casually geerated by manuvering the car using keyboard and not being too carefull.
+I found this made final model performance not as stable throughout the track.
+So it threw away most of train data and only used high quality train data where I slowly manuvered the car in similater and being careful to keep it in center of lane.
+This gave much better model performance.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture  consisted of a convolution neural network very similar to Nvidia architecture published here: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Initially I used train data form both tracks to generalize the model more however it was hard to get a model that handled turns well.
+So I just switched to data from track1.
+Also lot of train data was casually geerated by manuvering the car using keyboard and not being too carefull.
+I found this made final model performance not as stable throughout the track.
+So it threw away most of train data and only used high quality train data where I slowly manuvered the car in simulater and being careful to keep it in center of lane (three laps on track one).
+This gave much better model performance.

+My training data finally consisted of three laps on track one center lane driving along with Udacity provided data.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.